rawouter/moodies/README.md

-# moodies
+# Moodies

-This is the new repo on gitHub for the moodies code.
+This is the code for the moodies server.
+It listen to the pushed channel events and replies based on what's configured.
-Heroku ready to connect to pusher